-WASHINGTON — With the start of the 2020 tax filing season near, the Internal Revenue Service is reminding taxpayers to avoid unethical “ghost” tax return preparers.
+With each annual tax filing season, the Internal Revenue Service reminds taxpayers to avoid unethical “ghost” tax return preparers.

 According to the IRS, a ghost preparer does not sign a tax return they prepare.
 Unscrupulous ghost preparers will print the return and tell the taxpayer to sign and mail it to the IRS.
 For e-filed returns, the ghost will prepare but refuse to digitally sign as the paid preparer.